Fleas & Ticks

 Fleas and ticks are two of the world’s most common ectoparasites.
 Being an ectoparasite means they consume blood meals from the outside of the host’s body.
 Both fleas and ticks feed on the blood of warm-blooded animals as their sole source of nutrition.
 Fleas and ticks are most active during the warm, humid summer months, but in the southern portion of the United States are active throughout most of the year.

 There are many species of ticks in Florida, with the deer tick being one of the most common and concerning species.
-These ticks are small and brownish-orange in color with distinctive darker colored legs.
-Ticks are a type of arachnid, so adults have eight legs and are wingless, and lack antennae.
+These ticks are small and brownish-orange in color with distinctive darker-colored legs.
+Ticks are a type of arachnid, so adults have eight legs, are wingless, and lack antennae.
 Despite the descriptive names of cat fleas, dog fleas, and deer ticks, these parasites feed on a wide variety of hosts, including dogs, cats, deers, rodents, wild animals, and sometimes people.

 Are fleas & ticks dangerous?

 Ticks are only second to mosquitoes in their ability to spread diseases to people and animals.
-Deer ticks are known for spreading the debilitating Lyme disease, affecting both people and our pets.
+Deer ticks spread the debilitating Lyme disease, affecting people and pets.
 They also spread things like anaplasmosis and ehrlichiosis.
 Fleas also pose some dangers; they spread tularemia, bubonic plague, and murine typhus.
 They also regularly infect both people and animals with parasitic tapeworms.